GetMeoutt/linux_assignment1/README.md

 ### SSH to New Droplet
-this is a process where you connect to your new droplet by using the command `ssh` to connect to the new droplet by private key
+this is a process where you connect to your new droplet by using the command `ssh` to connect to the new droplet by private key.

+However, before connecting to the Droplet, you need to create a configuration file to specify the SSH protocol settings and connection details.
+This configuration file simplifies the connection process by storing all necessary options, such as the IP address, user name, and path to the private key."
 1. in the directory of `/ssh` create the file name `config`
 ``` bash
 nvim config
 ```
-2. in the config file, set the SSH connection
+1. in the config file, set the SSH connection
 ```txt
 Host assigment1 #host name, can be anything
   HostName 143.110.232.242 # ip address of droplet you are trying to connect